-A prolific author and international public speaker, she has published almost fifty books (many subsequently translated into dozens of languages).
-Those for Cambridge University Press include Strengthening Electoral Integrity (CUP 2017), the third of a trilogy on this subject, Why Elections Fail (2015), Why Electoral Integrity Matters (2014), Making Democratic Governance Work: The Impact of Regimes on Prosperity, Welfare and Peace (2012), Democratic Deficits: Critical Citizens Revisited (2011), Cosmopolitan Communications (with Inglehart, 2009), Driving Democracy (2008), Radical Right (2005), Sacred and Secular (with Inglehart, 2004, 2010, winner of the 2005 Virginia Hodgkinson Research Prize), Electoral Engineering (2004), Rising Tide (with Inglehart, 2003), Democratic Phoenix (2002), Digital Divide (2001), and A Virtuous Circle (2000) (winner of the 2006 Doris A. Graber prize for the best book in political communications), and Political Recruiutment *winner of the George Hallet prize).
-Forthcoming books include Cultural Backlash: The Rise of Populist-Aiuthoritarianism (CUP 2018, with Inglehart).
+She has published around fifty books (many subsequently translated into dozens of languages).
+These include Strengthening Electoral Integrity (CUP 2017), Why Elections Fail (2015), Why Electoral Integrity Matters (2014), Making Democratic Governance Work: The Impact of Regimes on Prosperity, Welfare and Peace (2012), Democratic Deficits: Critical Citizens Revisited (2011), Cosmopolitan Communications (with Inglehart, 2009), Driving Democracy (2008), Radical Right (2005), Sacred and Secular (with Inglehart, 2004, 2010, winner of the 2005 Virginia Hodgkinson Research Prize), Electoral Engineering (2004), Rising Tide (with Inglehart, 2003), Democratic Phoenix (2002), Digital Divide (2001), and A Virtuous Circle (2000) (winner of the 2006 Doris A. Graber prize for the best book in political communications), and Political Recruiutment *winner of the George Hallet prize).
+Forthcoming books include Cultural Backlash: Trump, Brexit and Populist-Authoritarianism (CUP 2018, with Inglehart).

 HKS Faculty Research Working Paper Series